 - The teacher will select the “top 3” essays from the class and submit to UCD Sociology and the SAI for assessment

 - Up to a maximum of 3 essay submissions per class is permitted

 - The competition is open to both 5th and 6th year students

-- The winners of the competition will be announced by the end of March, and will receive a prize
+- The winners of the competition will be announced by the end of March

 - The names and essay titles of the winner and runner-up will be displayed on the School of Sociology website

 - Feedback will only be provided on winning essay entries

 - Essays can be hand written or typed

 This competition is an opportunity for students to address themes relevant within our Society today.
 The

 essay will be assessed by a panel of academics from the UCD School of Sociology and representatives from the SAI.
 The essay that presents the most insightful analysis of a sociologically relevant theme will win.